Russia gas flows to Europe via Ukraine disrupted by war for the first time

 GTSOU said the Russian military presence in the region was making it impossible to fulfil its obligations to transit gas via the pumping station.
 GTSOU said it was closing the station due to a force majeure and would not be liable for the stoppage.
 Russia’s gas transit deal with Ukraine is a take-or-pay arrangement that means even if Russia passes less gas through Ukraine’s system than it has contractually paid for it still has to pay for the full contracted volumes.

-A Gazprom spokesman confirmed it received notice from Ukraine, but it didn’t receive confirmation of force majeure, Bloomberg reports.
+A Gazprom spokesman confirmed it had received notice from Ukraine, but it didn’t receive confirmation of force majeure, Bloomberg reports.

-The amount of gas set to transit via Sudzha on May 11 was 72mn cubic meters, higher than for the day before, but still well below the average for both stations combined the same day, according to GTSOU.
-Flows via Ukraine to Slovakia’s Velke Kapusany, the main transit route to Europe, are also set to fall 18%, to the lowest since April 30 based on grid data, Bloomberg reports.
+The amount of gas set to transit via Sudzha on May 11 was 72mn cubic metres, higher than for the day before, but still well below the average for both stations combined the same day, according to GTSOU.
+Flows via Ukraine to Slovakia’s Velke Kapusany, the main transit route to Europe, are also set to fall by 18%, to their lowest since April 30 based on grid data, Bloomberg reports.